RaduBerinde/axisds/regiontree/README.md

 ## How It Works

-RegionTree maintains a set of **boundary points** that divide the line into contiguous regions.
+Region Tree maintains a set of **boundary points** that divide the line into contiguous regions.
 Each region covers the half-open interval from one boundary up to (but not including) the next boundary, and has an associated property value.
 By convention, the area up to the first boundary is considered to have the "zero" property (the default value for the property type).
 The data structure aims to store only boundaries where the property changes.

-Internally, RegionTree uses a B-tree to store the regions by their start boundary, enabling logarithmic search and update.
-However, you do not need to interact with the B-tree directly - the `RegionTree` API provides high-level methods to update and query the structure.
+Internally, the region tree uses a B-tree to store the regions by their start boundary, enabling logarithmic search and update.
+However, you do not need to interact with the B-tree directly - the region tree API provides high-level methods to update and query the structure.

 ## Usage Examples